 Salzburg Cathedral is a magnificent edifice in the Italian style (echoing Salzburg’s earlier reputation as the ‘Rome of the north’) and has the first post-medieval facade with twin towers north of the Alps.
 Look out for the huge, 14th century marble font in which Mozart was baptised.

 A short walk over the Salzach river leads to the city’s largest open space, the Mirabell Gardens, which have remained virtually unchanged since 1730.
-Every year gardeners plant 100,000 plants and maintain the gardens according to original, 300-year-old plans.
+Every year gardeners plant 100,000 plants and maintain the gardens according to the original, 300-year-old plans.
 Ornate fountains and a collection of statues based on Greek mythology make a stroll here a delightful experience.

 A curious feature is the Dwarf Garden, with its grotesque marble statues which served as a Renaissance-era reminder of the world’s imperfections and deformities – and, no doubt, to scare the superstitious populace into doing the Archbishop’s bidding.
 Tour guides also like to point out the giant statue of Pegasus – missing his, er, horsehood.
-Crown Prince Ludwig had him gelded for being, er, bigger than his Highness.
+Crown Prince Ludwig had him gelded for being bigger than his Highness.

 Another major attraction is the Baroque complex that is the ‘Domquartier’ (Cathedral Quarter’), brainchild of Prince Archbishop Wolf-Dietrich von Reitenau (1559-1612), who laid plans for a grand development on the site of the original Salzburg Cathedral, which had been destroyed by fire.
 From their official ‘Residenz’, Salzburg’s prince archbishops ruled the country right into the 19th century

-Entrance is off Residence Square, where you’ll be walking over the remains of medieval plague victims and, more recently, the site of a 1938 Nazi book burning and a speech by Hitler after the ‘Anschluss’ of Austria.
-Visitors can walk through a dozen or so adjoining state rooms, lavishly appointed with chandeliers, frescoes, paintings, tapestries and furniture and each room seemingly bigger than the one before.
+Entrance is off Residence Square, where you’ll be walking over the remains of medieval plague victims and, more recently, the site of a 1938 Nazi book burning and a speech by Hitler after the ‘Anschluss’ (annexation) of Austria.
+Visitors can walk through a dozen or so adjoining state rooms, lavishly appointed with chandeliers, frescoes, paintings, tapestries and furniture, each room seemingly bigger than the one before.
 Somewhere in this labyrinth a six year-old Mozart gave his first recital.

 With some 4,000 cultural events a year, Salzburg’s motto – “The World’s Stage” – is no idle boast.